frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ]
 ```

-### Example 6: Shellbags
+### Type 6: Shellbags

 Windows uses the Shellbag keys to store user preferences for GUI folder display within Windows Explorer to improve user experience and “remember” preferences.
-The following example descrbes a USB drive is visited.
+The following Type descrbes a USB drive is visited.

 ```json
 [